johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/Software-Reengineering.md

 ============
 * Short summary (Who, What, How): Who are the target users?
 What was the problem?
 How did we go about things?
 * Status: What did you do, and what is (possibly) going to happen next?
-* Which techniques and reengineering patterns did you use during requirements analysis, design, implementation, and testing.
+* Which techniques and reengineering patterns did you use during requirements analysis, design, implementation, testing, and integration.
 How did you identify the differences between the old requirements and the new ones, the old design and the new one?
 How did you transform the existing code into the new code?
 How did you ensure these restructurings did not introduce any errors?
 * Project process: Overview of planning, time schedule, and intermediary problems.

 In the project report and during the project defense you should express yourself using the right terminology. (cfr .
 [Serge Demeyer, Stephane Ducasse, and Oscar Nierstrasz.
 Object-Oriented Reengineering Patterns.
 Morgan Kaufmann, 2002](http://scg.unibe.ch/download/oorp/)).